HelsinkiUniCollab/WeatherBasedRecommender/docs/database.md

 ## MongoDB Atlas Admin Access

 For administrative access to each database on MongoDB Atlas, an account connected to Pia's email is used.
-Please reach out to Pia to obtain the necessary credentials if needed.
+Please reach out to obtain the necessary credentials if needed.
 These credentials are not the same the databases use.

 ## PyMongo